ACM40960/project-disha-gif/README.md

 The Blackjack Simulation project offers a collection of Python scripts designed to allow users to simulate and analyze various aspects of the classic card game, Blackjack.
 These simulations provide different perspectives on Blackjack gameplay, enabling users to explore different strategies, scenarios, and outcomes through simulation.

 ## Overview
-This project aims to simulate different strategies of Blackjack and compare the results.
+This project aims to simulate different player strategies of Blackjack and compare the results.

 #### Inexperienced Blackjack Simulation:
 Geared towards newcomers to the game, this one simplifies player actions to random choices between hitting and staying (random.choice(['hit', ‘stand']))